Full question:

 Answer:

-In the instant case, since your uncle’s agent does not have the knowledge of your uncle’s death and entered into the buying contract in good faith, the contract may be binding on you.
+In your case, since your uncle's agent was unaware of his death and acted in good faith, the contract may be binding on you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.